The CHARIS project concluded in March 2019. These website pages are now static. The website will remain online through at least 2019.

 - Bruce Raup, Senior Associate Scientist.
 Oversees the evaluation and use of existing and new outlines for derivation of glacier hypsometries, and ensures that new glacier outlines are inserted into the NSIDC GLIMS Glacier Database.
 Bruce has glacier field work experience.

-- Alana Wilson, Graduate student.
+- Alana Wilson, PhD.
 Collects and analyzes water samples; helps establish sampling protocols with South and Central Asian partners.
 Alana has fieldwork experience in High Asia.

 - Alice Hill, PhD.
 Expands run-off contributions of ice and snow to include lower-elevation regions.
 She has designed and conducted large scale hydrologic sampling in the remote Andes and has extensive remote mountain field work experience.

 - Alia Lauren Khan, PhD.
 Focuses on aquatic biogeochemistry in the cryosphere, specifically looking at impurities in snow and ice, such as black carbon.
 She has extensive remote fieldwork experience in both polar regions, as well as major mountain ranges of the world including High Asia.